David Winters (footballer): Playing career

 After leaving Pollok, Winters joined fellow Super League Premier Division team Kilwinning Rangers.
 After a season at Abbey Park, Winters moved to BSC Glasgow.
 In July 2019, he signed for Edusport Academy.

+Coaching career

 Winters announced his retirement from playing on 13 May 2021 while also announcing his new role as assistant manager of Lowland League side Caledonian Braves.

+He was subsequently assistant manager to Tony McInally at West of Scotland League club Darvel.
+When McInally was sacked in May 2024, Winters took over as manager for the rest of the season, including the 2024 Scottish Junior Cup final.

 Personal life

 Winters also coaches young people throughout Glasgow in his role with coaching and groupwork company A&M Training.
 He is married to former Scotland women footballer Suzanne Grant.